MohammedAbbasher/Conditional-Modal-Decomposition-of-Aerodynamic-Flow-Fields/README.md

 # Methodology

-The instantaneous fluctuating flow field is defined as
+The instantaneous fluctuating flow field is defined as:

 $$
 \Phi' = \Phi - \Phi_{mean}